Wondering if there are free things to do in Taipei, Taiwan? Good news!

 Visit Chiang Kai-Shek Memorial Hall

 The Chiang Kai-Shek Memorial Hall is a landmark of Taipei, erected to the former President of the Republic of China.

 It’s totally free to just wander round, and although it won’t take up the whole of your day it’s unmissable.
 It contrasts with the general business and dirt of the rest of Taipei, and is large, white and dramatic.
 This should be on everyone’s list of things to do in Taipei, free or not.

-Things to Do in Taipei – Da’an Forest Park
+Da’an Forest Park

-Especially in summer, Da’an forest park, which is in the centre of the city, feels like a tropical oasis.
+Especially in summer, Da’an forest park, which is in the center of the city, feels like a tropical oasis.
 In fact, it’s possible to completely forget that you’re in the middle of a city as the greenery will distract you.

-Taipei in general doesn’t have large green spaces, opting mainly for tiny parks on every corner filled with middle aged women practicing dance routines, which makes this park something special.
+Taipei in general doesn’t have large green spaces, opting mainly for tiny parks on every corner filled with middle-aged women practicing dance routines, which makes this park something special.

 The Eslite Dunnan store was the world’s first 24 hour bookstore, which is fitting for a city filled with hipsters and arty people.

 As I mentioned, trying to find nightlife on a Friday or Saturday night isn’t especially easy — at least, not a nightlife of Taiwanese.
 Instead, look to the bookstore at 3am.
 There’s a decent selection of English language books, and in the daytime the other sections are also open, including a food court, a stationary store, and artisan stalls.